ozgunsungar/Corner-Edge_Detection/README.md

 -Canny edge from scratch
 -Corner detection from scratch

+# Let's have a look our outputs. :muscle:

 **As I mentioned before this is a our base image which is _pure_ one**
 <p align="center">
   <img src="https://raw.githubusercontent.com/ozgunsungar/Corner-Edge_Detection/main/image.png" width="350" title="Base Image">